denisonluz/grunt-strap/readme.md

+# STILL IN DEVELOPMENT

+## Grunt-Strap  (Grunt - Bower, Bootstrap)

 This package provides a quick way to integrate Twitter Bootstrap using Bower, and Grunt, into your Laravel app.

 This package will create an assets folder structure containing a few place holder files to get everything started.
 It uses the LESS files from Bootstrap.
+It's not super flexible, you provide an assests path and folder name for Bower to dump depends.

 - `bbg:publish`
 - `bbg:install`